ToolEditor/WifiSnatcher/README.md

-Not use this for unethical activities.
+Not use this tool for unethical activities.
+It is Only for Educational purposes .
-'TEdtr' not responsible for this
+The code author :'TEdtr' not responsible for this .